Welcome to the last blog post in this series about problem-solving, which will summarise the series and also state all implications of it.

 Dr. Ackoff also states that problems are transdisciplinary in nature, which also goes hand in hand with our set of principles which is the holistic or systemic or transdisciplinary solution.
-A symptom can then be seen as a disciplinary cut of the organisation in any direction; group, agile team, quality, culture, silo, unhealth, etc. where the problem is found.
+A symptom can then be seen as a disciplinary cut of the organisation in any direction; group, agile team, quality, culture, silo, unhealth, requirements, design architecture, test, etc. where the problem is found.
 If we continue to think about the implications of the fact that symptoms cannot be solved, anybody trying to do that will of course fail.
-But, today there is more and more treacherous talk that is easy to get lost in, with no connection to reality, something Dr. Ackoff called “intellectual con men”.
+But today there is more and more treacherous talk, talk that is easy to get lost in, with no connection to reality, something Dr. Ackoff called “intellectual con men”.
 Here is a picture trying to show that the consequences of not asking why on symptoms, actually will put us in a state of lies, non-systemic acting, sub-optimisation, politics, any opinion is valid, etc., a state we only can avoid by asking why we have our problems.
 Here as a pdf, symptoms and root causes – general.

 If we go back to our picture of the organizational and product levels combined into one picture, it looked like this on a general level, symptoms and root causes – different levels.